connnnor/GBcon/README.md

 keys are up, down, left, right, a, s, enter, and right shift

-## Running tests

-Automated tests use rspec to launch GBcon, load a test rom (blargg's) and interact with the debugger to exit when the test ROM is complete.
-Blargg's roms print their console output to the GameBoy serial port which GBcon dumps upon exit.

-To run rspec tests, do:

-`rspec`

 ## Features

 * Passes *most of* blargg's cpu_instr test roms.
 Currently fails 02-interrupts.gb since the timer is not implemented.